-(p) Income tax expense
+(p) Income tax

-Income tax expense comprises current and deferred tax.
-Income tax expense is recognised in profit or loss except to the extent that it relates to a business combination or items recognised directly in equity or other comprehensive income.
+Income tax comprises current and deferred tax.
+Income tax expense is recognised in statement of comprehensive income except to the extent that it relates to a business combination or items recognised directly in equity or other comprehensive income.